nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 ![failures_test_should_create_post](/assets/img/posts/2022-02-25-rails-system-tests-with-docker/failures_test_should_create_post.png)

-This screenshot proves that the system test successfully interacted with the web browser, but when the browser couldn't access the Rails application, as we can see in the screenshot.
+This screenshot proves that the test successfully interacted with the web browser, meaning that the new container is working and accessible to the selenium-webdriver gem.

+The error we see in the screenshot shows that the web browser tried to access the address 127.0.0.1, the internal IP address of the chrome-server container, but it should instead use the host of the web container where the Rails application is running.

 ## Step 5: Fix Capybara's configuration

-We need to change two settings from Capybara to fix the failing tests.
+We need to change two settings in Capybara to fix the failing tests.

-The first is the server host.
+The first is the `server_host`.
 By default, Rails binds the server to the IP address 127.0.0.1, which is only locally accessible, making it impossible for the web browser running in another container to access the Rails application.
 To fix that, we set Capybara's `server_host` to 0.0.0.0, which is accessible over the network.

 The second attribute we need to change is the `app_host`, which defaults to the `server_host`.
 The problem is that the address 0.0.0.0 in the web browser container doesn't point to the Rails application.
 So we set `app_host` to the address of the web service by using the `HOSTNAME` environment variable plus the port chosen by Capybara.